Lou Cutell: Life and career

 Cutell made his television debut in 1964, guest-starring in The Dick Van Dyke Show.

 From the 1970s to the 1990s Cutell appeared and guest-starred in numerous films and television programs including Seinfeld, The Love Boat, Honey, I Shrunk the Kids, Alice, The Bob Newhart Show, Rhinoceros, The World's Greatest Lover, The Wild Wild West, The Mary Tyler Moore Show (and its spin-off Lou Grant), Barney Miller, The Black Marble, The Odd Couple II, Pee-wee's Big Adventure, My Mom's a Werewolf and Bridget Loves Bernie.

-In the 1990s Cutell scripted and appeared in the Broadway play The Sicilan Bachelor.
+In the 1990s Cutell scripted and appeared in the Broadway play The Sicilian Bachelor.
 In 2010, Cutell starred in the Broadway play Viagara Falls, which he co-wrote with Joao Machado.

 Cutell also continued appearing in film and television.
 He played a recurring role in Betty White's Off Their Rockers and guest-starred in other television programs.
 His final role was in the medical drama Grey's Anatomy, in 2015.